 - A lock symbol in the address line

-This connection was encrypted using a valid SSL certificate.
+This connection was encrypted using a valid TLS certificate.

-- The correct financial institution’s name (this is either displayed next to the lock or after clicking the lock, under “Issued for”)
+- The correct financial institution’s name (this is displayed after clicking the lock symbol, under “Issued for”)

 The identify of the certificate owner (the bank) has been confirmed.

-- Correct domain name in the address line
+- Correct domain name and correct spelling of the Internet address (URL)

 You are actually on the financial institution’s website.